7 Strange Pregnancy Symptoms

 What you can do: Avoid smells that you don’t like and try to keep nausea under control by eating small meals more often and drinking lots and lots of water.
 If your sniffer is really sensitive and you can’t avoid that smelly co-worker why not carry something with you that you do like the scent of such as a lip balm or a small bottle of essential oil.
 Sniff as needed.

-Indigestion rears its ugly head.
+4) Indigestion might rear its ugly head.

 They say that indigestion is an indicator of your baby having a full head of hair.
 Researchers at Johns Hopkins University conducted a study to find out once and for all if heartburn and the amount of hair newborns have were in any way connected.
 It turns out that it is, although it’s not necessarily a cause and effect situation where the presence of hair causes heartburn.

 Published in the journal Birth, the study involved 64 pregnant women, 78% of whom reported heartburn.
 They rated the severity of their heartburn and the researchers kept track of the results.
 Once the women gave birth, photographs of their babies’ heads were given to the researchers, who used a scale to rate the newborns’ hair volume.